Mullewa, Western Australia: Rail service

 One of the Western Australian Government Railways named overnight passenger services from Perth was known as The Mullewa, which ceased operation in 1974.

 Junction

-Mullewa was the junction of the railway line west to Geraldton, the Geraldton to Mullewa railway line, northeast to Meekatharra, the Mullewa–Meekatharra railway, and south to Northam, the Avon Yard to Mullewa railway line.
+Mullewa was the junction of the railway line west to Geraldton, the Geraldton to Mullewa railway line, northeast to Meekatharra, the Mullewa–Meekatharra railway, and south to Northam, the Avon Yard to Mullewa railway line connected Mullewa to the railway system south to Perth.

 Isolation

-The closure of the Meekatharra line and the decline of the tonnage on the southward line the line is no longer operationally connected with the rail system to the south.
+The Meekatharra line was closed in 1978, and, as of 2024, the southward line is operationally disconnected from the southern WA railway system; a 104 km section of that line from Perenjori to Dalwallinu was closed in the late 1990s due to the decline of the tonnage on the line.

-Iron ore from Tallering Peak mine was hauled by road 65 km south to Mullewa, and loaded onto railway wagons for hauling 107 km west-southwest to Geraldton, where ships of up to 60,000 DWT were loaded.
+Iron ore from Tallering Peak mine (operational 2003 – 2014) was hauled by road 65 km south to Mullewa, and loaded onto railway wagons for hauling 107 km west-southwest to Geraldton, where ships of up to 60,000 DWT were loaded.